4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 	- Value from adding RootPageNum + RootPageTablePtr is added with UserPageNum to get FrameNum

 **Inverted Page Table**
+- Drawback of page tables is that their size is proportional to that of virtual address space
-- PageNum is mapped to a hash value which points to an inverted page table
+- PageNum is mapped to a hash value which points to an inverted page table which contains the PTE.
+One PTE in the inverted table accounts for a real page frame in memory instead of virtual memory
-	- Inverted cause PTE are indexed by FrameNum instead of VirtualPageNum **Translation Lookaside Buffer (TLB)**
+	- Inverted cause PTE are indexed by FrameNum instead of VirtualPageNum
+	- Hashed values can overflow and map into the same PTE a chaining technique is used which ensures the values are unique
+- Contains
+	- PageNum, ProcessIdentifier, ControlBits, ChainPointer(Points to next entry in the  chain)
+- Fixed proportion of real memory is required regardless of the num of processes or virtual pages supported

+**Translation Lookaside Buffer (TLB)**
 **Associative Mapping**
 **Page Size**